cvs-health/testilo/README.md

 const jobs = merge(script, batch, requester, true);
 ```

-This invocation references `script`, `batch`, and `requester` variables that the module has already defined.
+This invocation references `script`, `batch`, and `requester` variables that the module must have already defined.
 The `script` and `batch` variables are a script object and a batch object, respectively.
 The `requester` variable is an email address.
 The fourth argument is a boolean, specifying whether to perform isolation; a missing fourth argument is equivalent to `false`.
 The `merge()` function of the `merge` module generates jobs and returns them in an array.
 The invoking module can further dispose of the jobs as needed.

 #### By a user

 A user can invoke `merge` in this way:

-- Create a script and save it as a JSON file named `ts25.json` in the `process.env.SCRIPTDIR` directory.
+- Create a script and save it as a JSON file in the `process.env.SCRIPTDIR` directory.
-- Create a batch and save it as a JSON file named `weborgs.json` in the `process.env.BATCHDIR` directory.
+- Create a batch and save it as a JSON file in the `process.env.BATCHDIR` directory.
-- In the Testilo project directory, execute one of these statement:
+- In the Testilo project directory, execute one of these statements:
-    - `node call merge ts25 weborgs user@email.tld true`
+    - `node call merge x y z true`
-    - `node call merge ts25 weborgs user@email.tld false`
+    - `node call merge x y z false`
-    - `node call merge ts25 weborgs user@email.tld`
+    - `node call merge x y z`

+In these statements, replace `x` and `y` with the base names of the script and batch files, respectively.
+For example, if the script file is named `ts25.json`, then replace `x` with `ts25`.
+Replace `z` with an email address.

 The first statement will cause a merger with isolation.
 The second and third statements will cause a merger without isolation.